-To obtain the data needed to support this research, the writer used two kind of data collecting technique, and there were observation and oral test (oral presentation).
-The test was done twice, before and after giving the treatment intended to obtain students' speaking ability in retelling story of the second grade students at the State Islamic Junior High School Naumbai Kampar Regency.
+To obtain the data needed to support this research, the writer used two kinds of data collecting technique, and there were observation and oral test (oral presentation).
+The test was done twice, before and after giving the treatment intended to obtain students' speaking skill of the first year student at State Junior High School 01 Kampar Regency.